NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

 ```

 so that the RAPIDS Accelerator for Spark plugin knows to look for the Spark GPU resource assigned to it using the name `nvidia/miggpu`.
+If you are using the Spark config `spark.yarn.resourceGpuDeviceName` and using the normal `gpu` Spark resource name, this is not required.

 #### YARN version 3.1.2 until 3.3.0
 If you are using YARN version from 3.1.2 up until 3.3.0 (not including 3.3.0), it requires you to